TPCI successfully organizes Indusfood 2021

 Indusfood 2021 also saw participation from four states of India, with the thematic participation of Industry & MSME Departments of the states of Odisha, Haryana, Tamil Nadu and Jammu & Kashmir.

 Over 800+ global buyers from more than 52 countries visited the event in 2021.
-Large business delegations from African countries, EU, Gulf countries, Bangladesh, Belarus, Nepal, Russia, Tajikistan, Turkey, UAE, Uzbekistan and USA attended the event; besides prominent supermarket chains such as Nesto (GCC), Grand Hypermarket (GCC), LuLu (GCC), Savings (GCC), West Zone (UAE), Al-Safeer Hypermarket (GCC), Carrefour (GCC & France), X-5 Retail (Russia), Rewe (Germany).
+Large business delegations from African countries, EU, Gulf countries, Bangladesh, Belarus, Nepal, Egypt, Russia, Tajikistan, Turkey, UAE, Uzbekistan and USA attended the event; besides prominent supermarket chains such as Nesto (GCC), Grand Hypermarket (GCC), LuLu (GCC), Savings (GCC), West Zone (UAE), Al-Safeer Hypermarket (GCC), Carrefour (GCC & France), X-5 Retail (Russia), Rewe (Germany).
 Lidl (Germany), Swapno (Bangladesh), BIM Supermarket (Turkey & Morocco), Finest Superstore (Afghanistan), and many others.
 TPCI organised over 20 B2B sessions during the event.

 Around US$ 1 billion worth of business is expected to have been closed at Indusfood 2021.
 The edition was conducted with strict safety protocols and SOPs for B2B trade expositions issued by the WHO and the Government of India.